This Persian rice recipe (chelo) with saffron and potato crust is made with basmati rice and is aromatic, delicious, and a staple in Persian cuisine.

 What is comfort food for your family?
 For many this could be soup or a stew.
 The word “comfort” brings images of a warm hug, or a blanket to wrap yourself up in as the months start to cool.
 In our house, our go-to comfort food is basmati rice served with saffron.

-It is the foundation food in all of our Persian dishes.
-From Persian kabob to Persian stews (khoresh), we always serve it with this long grain rice.
-When we are sick, when I want a no-brainer meal, whatever roast or meat I come up with, I typically serve it with this basmati rice recipe.
+Rice is the foundation food in all of our Persian dishes.
+From Persian kabob to Persian stews (khoresh), we always serve it with this aromatic long grain rice.
+When we are sick, when I want a no-brainer meal, whatever roast or meat I come up with, I typically serve it with a side of Persian rice.

 Basmati rice is a favorite among middle eastern countries.
 The bulk of the world’s supply of basmati rice is cultivated and grown primarily in India.
 But Persians and Indians prepare basmati very differently.